What this does

 Removing the integration

-401, which Pub/Sub will retry until the messages expire).
+To stop sending traffic to Searchable and tear down the GCP-side resources:401, which Pub/Sub will retry until the messages expire).

 Next steps